redbear/DuoSetupCLI/README.md

     Usage: DuoSetupCLI <option> [parameters]

     <options>:
-        --upload          Upload firmware to Duo
+        --upload          Upload firmware to Duo.
+At least one of the --file and -fac parameters must be presented.
+It's OK if both are presented.
         --version         Fetch the firmware versions
         --device-id       Fetch the MCU's unique 12-bytes device ID --credential      Check if Duo has stored credentials or not